OHDSI/ETL-LambdaBuilder/docs/MM_treatment_Episodes.md

 6. Add CAR-T regimens.
 Currently the CAR-T events are divided into 3 groups (subject of a discussion):

-a\) 'Apheresis Aph&CART' – when both Apheresis procedure and CAR-T injection event are present in the data.
+    1. 'Apheresis Aph&CART' – when both Apheresis procedure and CAR-T injection event are present in the data.
 Apheresis date is both start and end date of the regimen.

-b\) 'CAR-T': drug_exposure_start_date and drug_exposure_end_date are
+    2. CAR-T': drug_exposure_start_date and drug_exposure_end_date are
 considered a regimen start and end date.

-c\) 'Apheresis no CART': Apheresis procedure is documented, but the CAR-T is not.
+    3. 'Apheresis no CART': Apheresis procedure is documented, but the CAR-T is not.
 Apheresis date is both start and end date of the regimen.

 Later both 'Apheresis Aph&CART' and 'Apheresis no CART' are mapped to